 Several reptiles and amphibians occur in the Algarve region including the European Chameleon, Algerian Sand Lizard, Spanish Terrapin, Iberian Water Frog and Natterjack Toad.
 Larger animals such as the Iberian Hare, Red Fox, Egyptian Mongoose, Otter, Rabbit and Weasel are sometimes seen, while at night bats feed on insects - the Serotine bat is quite a common sight.
 Wildcat and Iberian Lynx are always worth looking out for, but they are very rare.

 Wildflowers, shrubs and trees are what many naturalists visit the Algarve to see.
 Flowers grow everywhere, on the shoreline and cliffs, in garigue and maquis, in the woodlands and waysides, and on farmland and any wasteland - the more disturbed the better for species such as poppies!
 From Almond blossom to Strawberry Tree, the range of flowering shrubs and trees is amazing; wildflowers include rare species such as Apple of Sodom and Dense-flowered Orchid as well as many beautiful and common (in the Algarve landscape) species.
 Orchids include Ophrys species such as Bee, Bumblebee, Sawfly, Sombre Bee, Mirror and Yellow Bee Orchids.
-Dense-flowered Orchid, Green-winged Orchid, Long-spurred Orchid, Pyramidal Orchid and Naked Man Orchid are widespread and in places abundant, while in woodlands the Broad-leaved Helleborine and the very rare Violet Limodore live among cork oaks, pines and eucalyptus trees. indeed the orchid species pictures in Sue Parker's book Wild Orchids in the Algarve were all taken on location in the Algarve.
+Dense-flowered Orchid, Green-winged Orchid, Long-spurred Orchid, Pyramidal Orchid and Naked Man Orchid are widespread and in places abundant, while in woodlands the Broad-leaved Helleborine and the very rare Violet Limodore live among cork oaks, pines and eucalyptus trees. indeed the orchid species pictures in Sue Parker's book Wild Orchids of the Algarve were all taken on location in the Algarve.

 Of the other flowers seen in the wild here, various scilla species (squills) including Scilla Peruviana and Scilla Monophylla are to be found in open woodland habitats, as are many Iris species, lavenders, mallows and daisies (Asteraceae).
 Cistus and gorse species dominates many of the hills, but nothing can prepare a visitor for the diversity of colours in wildflower meadows formed when fields are ploughed and allowed to lie fallow.
 Alkanet and Bugloss species give the most brilliant blue backdrop to red and pink poppies and Field Gladiolus dappled with white and yellow Crown Daisies and Field and Corn Marigolds with, in places, Wild Snapdragon, Yellow Lupin, Narrow-leaved Lupin and so much more.
 Several very rare orchids and other wild flowers rarely seen anywhere else occur in parts of the Algarve and are featured on www.algarvewildlife.com or via links to www.first-nature.com - and in the Walks and Reserves sections there is more information on where and when you can see these rarities.